-How can you plan to have some of those moments?
-Your soul, your being will welcome it, and the nourishment may help heal the perhaps currently divided life.
+How can you plan to have more of these moments?
+Your being, your soul will welcome it, and the nourishment may help heal a perhaps currently divided self.

 It is impossible to guess your particular context, and your current priorities.
 But we invite you to give yourself an unusual gift: Spend an hour in Nature, on your own, without looking at your phone, and with no books, pets, or other people.
 If you have never experienced this, you are up for a very special treat!